jgolec0323/Big-Data-Analytics/README.md

 ## Modeling

-Multi-label classificiation
+Multi-label classification:
-We trained our models using a one-vs-the-rest approach in order to train a model to classify multiple labels
+The models were trained using the one-vs-rest strategy which trains an independent classifier for each toxic label.

 Models:
 - Logistic Regression